scc-uconn/NESS19/statathon/statathon-2019.md

 ## Report submission

 All teams should submit their work by the deadline (04/26/2019).
 Each team should submit a report along with other produce such as program codes used in the analysis, software products, links to other data sources if used, etc. It is preferred that report is in the format of presentation slides.
 Teams are encouraged to create a Git Repository (e.g., [Bitbucket](bitbucket.org), [GitHub](github.com)) to host their source codes and data information.
 However, this is not a review factor in the competition.
+More details about the online submission will be provided later.

 ## Team presentations